Daves Barker man skirt

 Basically the sarong is a big piece of cloth, worn around the waist as a wrap skirt.
 And often it is a very cheap garment to be primarily worn on the beach.
 However, Sri Lanka based Lovi Ceylon offers a wide range of more sophisticated sarongs which looks like being more universally wearable and therefore might better appeal to men in our part of the world.
 LOVI CEYLON.

-How about a skirt designed for women?
 Fortunately, men can, in most of what we might describe as the civilized world, wear whatever feminine garment they should like to.
 A good example is a Czech couple, where he, Vlasta, as a natural thing not only wears skirts, but also dresses etc. - completely women's garb, something which seems to be fully accepted by his wife, Michaela.
 And by society, in the Czech Republic.
 Gender Blender.

 A dress, just for the sake of good order?

-Much more important, however, is the perceived difference between a skirt and a dress, the dress being considered the most feminine of all garments.
-In a skirt, 2/3 of you can still signalize man, whereas, in a dress, 2/3 of you should look femme to a degree that it cannot possibly be balanced by means of just heavy shoes, and a manly haircut.
-Your aura should be more than macho to make you be regarded simply a man having obviously chosen to wear a dress for comfort on a very hot summer day.
+In a skirt, 2/3 of you can still signalize man, whereas, in a dress, 2/3 of you should look femme and to a degree that hardly can be balanced by means of just heavy shoes and a manly haircut.

 Conclusion